Dual Diagnosis Program in Arizona

 What is a Dual Diagnosis?

-People with a dual diagnosis, are dealing with both a mental health disorder and a substance abuse disorder.
-Mental health disorders are often the underlying causes of addiction.
-Many individuals turn to substances as a means of masking more extremely rooted problems.
+People with a dual diagnosis are dealing with both a mental health condition and a substance abuse disorder.

 Types of Co-occurring Disorders